kaseykhanhpham/eucalyptus-hybrid-resequencing/05.analyses/elai/README.md

 done
 ```

+Visualized results by plotting dosage of each ancestry type against location on each chromosome as in MAF = 0.0001.

 ### 800 generations since admixture
+#### MAF = 0.0001
-For MAF = 0.00 and estimated generation time since admixture = 800 (based on initial estimate given by `AncestryHMM`).
-Multiple runs performed and results averaged as per recommendations of the developer; example given below.
+Ran ELAI for MAF = 0.0001 and estimated generation time since admixture = 800 (based on initial estimate given by `AncestryHMM`).
+10 separate runs were performed and results were averaged across runs as per recommendations of the developer; example given below.

 ```bash
 # Run on UFRC queue system; see elai_maf00_g800_r1.job for more details.